K-12 Clothing

 But also make it inclusive

-Offer membership subsidies for families who may not be able to afford membership
+• Offer membership subsidies for families who cannot afford the membership.

-Run a “Each One, Reach One” campaign to encourage people to bring one new person to a PTA meeting.
+• Run anEach One, Reach One” campaign to encourage people to bring one new person to a PTA meeting.

-Have a membership contest with the class with the most new members recruited winning a pizza party, magic show, or other fun event
+• Have a membership contest with the class, with the newest members recruited winning a pizza party, magic show, or another fun event.

-Distance Contest - Winner is the student who can recruit the member from the furthest away
+• Distance Contest - The winner is the student who can recruit the member from the furthest away.

 If you want to hear more about these ideas, join us on The Multipurpose Room episode that shares these tips.
 If you have some ideas of your own, share them with us!